gompoc/MyEpicTestMod/README.md

 # MyEpicTestMod
-A very epic test mod
+- A very epic test mod

+# Building
+- This is left as an exercise for the reader